One More Question:

 Circa 2020, many school districts, acting out of misplaced and rationally unsupportable anti-police animus, are eliminating all police presence on their campuses.
 This reduces options to essentially two: schools are entirely unarmed, or teachers/staff are allowed to carry concealed handguns.
 In the former situation, students and staff have no protection at all.
 In the latter, they do.
 We already know how long it will take the police to arrive, orient, and potentially stop an attacker.
 We also know, that with a very small number of exceptions, the police have had no role in stopping school attacks.
 It must be presumed the police will not be able to save lives, but will be reduced to rendering first aid, guarding the crime scene, and investigating after the fact.
 I’m not denigrating the police, who would absolutely love to stop a school attacker.
 I’m merely pointing out the realities of time, distance and the fog of combat.

 Once again, no teacher should ever be required to carry arms.
 It must be voluntary.

 In the next installment of this series, which I’ll post next Tuesday, I’ll explain the federal law related to gun-free school zones, and ask and answer several pertinent questions.
-It is my hope that America won’t have to suffer through a Beslan-like attack–or many such attacks–Newtown and Parkland were more than enough–before we implement the most effective means of deterring and stopping those who would harm our children.
+It is my hope America won’t have to suffer a Beslan-like attack–or many such attacks–Newtown and Parkland were more than enough–before we implement the unquestionably most effective means of deterring and stopping those who would harm our children.
 Never has the danger been greater.

 I hope to see you next week.